-Figure 4.
-The TestAutom library with an example of use in DEVSimPy models are described in sub-section 3.3.2.
+The Sikuli sub-part of the TestAutom library involves a set of atomic models allowing the developer of GUI to both automatically generate test scripts and easily execute them.
+The models are described in sub-section 3.3.2.
 The Selenium part of the library allows to generate the results of the execution of the test.
 This part is described in sub-section 3.3.3.
 Finally we show on a pedagogical example how to use this library in sub-section 4.3.4.